Advanced Math Intervention Training | Level 2 & Level 3 | Click Here

 Unlike standardized assessments that tell you what a student got wrong, the Primary Numeracy Assessment reveals why.
 It captures the reasoning process behind each response, giving teachers a precise picture of where a student's numerical understanding breaks down and exactly what needs to be taught next.
 Administered one-on-one in approximately 15–20 minutes, it is designed to be practical for classroom teachers and interventionists alike — not just specialists.

-Primary Numeracy Framework
+Primary Numeracy Framework 5-domain progression chart for K-3 MTSS

 For a full review of the research underlying each domain of the Primary Numeracy Program, including studies by Fuson, Baroody, and Steffe, visit our Research Foundation page →

-Every lesson in the PNIP eLibrary is built around the Concrete-Representational-Abstract instructional sequence — one of the most well-researched frameworks in mathematics education.
+Every lesson in the PNIP eLibrary and free Leveled Activities Guide is built around the Concrete-Representational-Abstract instructional sequence — one of the most well-researched frameworks in mathematics education.
 Students first work with physical manipulatives such as counters and beads, then move to visual representations like sketches and ten frames, before arriving at abstract number sentences and symbolic notation.
 This progression ensures conceptual understanding is built before procedural fluency is expected — a critical distinction for students who have previously been pushed to abstract work before they were ready.

 Progress Monitoring and Documentation

-Built-in tracking tools make IEP data collection and RTI reporting straightforward and consistent.
+Built-in tracking tools make IEP data collection and MTSS reporting straightforward and consistent.
 Teachers can document student growth in real time, ensuring interventions remain data-driven and that evidence of progress is always at hand for team meetings, parent conferences, and compliance documentation.

 PNIP is designed to align with any Multi-Tiered System of Support.
 The diagnostic assessment functions as a universal screening tool, the leveled materials support differentiated instruction across Tier 1, Tier 2, and Tier 3 settings, and the built-in progress monitoring ensures seamless documentation at every level.
 Whether you are implementing school-wide intervention or supporting a single student, PNIP scales to meet the need.

-[Explore All Four Intervention Programs →]
+Explore All Four Intervention Programs →

 Research Foundation